How Air Pollution Affects Our Health

 Thankfully air pollution on this scale is a distant memory in this country.
 Yet it is still a serious risk to health, not just here in the UK but around the world.
 According to the World Health Organization (WHO), nine out of 10 people on this planet breathe air that contains high levels of pollutants, with an estimated seven million deaths caused each year by outdoor (ambient) and indoor air pollution (ii).

-WHO data suggest the highest levels of outdoor air pollution are found in the Eastern Mediterranean region and in South-East Asia, where average annual levels are often more than five times higher than WHO limits.
+WHO data suggest the highest levels of outdoor air pollution are found in the Eastern Mediterranean region and in South-East Asia, where average annual levels are often more than five times higher than WHO limits (ii).

 Meanwhile the lowest levels are, in general, found in high-income countries, including Europe, the Americas and the Western Pacific.

-Despite this, Public Health England warns that poor air quality is the largest environmental risk to public health in the UK, with the cost to businesses and health services estimated to be more than £20 billion a year (iii).
+Despite this, Public Health England warns that poor air quality is the largest environmental risk to public health in the UK, with the cost to businesses and health services likely to exceed estimates of £8-20 billion (iii).

 Indeed, a 2016 report by the Royal College of Physicians and Royal College of Paediatrics and Child Health suggests around 40,000 UK deaths are attributable to exposure to outdoor air pollution alone (iv).